 A study of the role and responsibilities of the minister of education with emphasis on the development of job-related skills.
 Attention will be given to getting started in a new situation; renewing an existing situation; and planning, organizing, directing and evaluating a church's educational ministry.
-3 semester hours
+3 semester hrs.

 CED 6551 Ministry of Christian Education with Preschool and School-Age Children A study of the basic needs and problems of preschool and elementary school-age children, with special attention to religious development.
-3 semester hours
+3 semester hrs.

-CED 6553 Ministry of Christian Education with Youth

-A study of the basic needs and problems of middle and high school-age youth, with special attention to religious development.
-3 semester hours
+CED 6553 Ministry of Christian Education with Youth A study of the basic needs and problems of middle and high school-age youth, with special attention to religious development.
+3 semester hrs.

-CED 6554 Ministry of Christian Education with the College Student

-A study of the basic needs and problems of the college student, with special attention to religious development.
-3 semester hours
+CED 6554 Ministry of Christian Education with the College Student A study of the basic needs and problems of the college student, with special attention to religious development.
+3 semester hrs.

-CED 6555 Ministry of Christian Education with the Adult

-A study of the needs and problems of the adult, with special attention to religious development.
-3 semester hours
+CED 6555 Ministry of Christian Education with the Adult A study of the needs and problems of the adult, with special attention to religious development.
+3 semester hrs.

-CED 6561 Evangelism through Education Ministries

-An introduction to current methods of educational evangelism, with the primary emphasis being an overview of FAITH and GROW.
+CED 6561 FAITH Evangelism through the Sunday School An introduction to current methods of educational evangelism, with the primary emphasis being an overview of FAITH, a Sunday School strategy for evangelism.
 Weekly visitation will be required.
-3 semester hours
+3 semester hrs.